 make sure all the points you want covered are included in the meeting

-explain your options to you without giving their opinion
+explain your options to you without giving our opinion